How Much Does a Tesla Solar Roof Cost?

 FAQ

-According to the company's support forum, a Tesla Solar Roof installation takes approximately five to seven business days to complete, but times may vary based on the complexity of the project.
-Once your system is installed and the project receives permission to operate (PTO) from both the local utility and building authority, you can officially begin to use your Solar Roof.
+According to Tesla, a Tesla Solar Roof installation takes approximately five to 15 days to complete, but times may vary based on the complexity of the project.
+Once your system is installed, your installation will be inspected.
+If the project receives permission to operate from both the local utility and building authority, Tesla will notify you that you can start using your Solar Roof.

 How long does the Tesla Solar Roof last?

 Although the product is too new to have any complete real-world case studies, the Tesla Solar Roof comes with a warranty that guarantees decent performance for 25 years.
-This is roughly on par with the expected performance period of traditional photovoltaic solar panels.
+This is roughly on par with the expected performance of traditional photovoltaic solar panels, which should produce energy efficiently for 25 to 30 years.

 Bottom line